Dallas Smith: Early career

-1999–2009: In band Default
+1999–2009: Default

-Before his solo career, Smith was the lead singer of multi-platinum band Default, a Canadian hard rock/post-grunge band from Vancouver, British Columbia.
+Before his solo career, Smith was the lead singer of Default, a hard rock and post-grunge band from Vancouver, British Columbia.
 Formed in 1999, it continued until 2013.
 Default's debut 2001 album, The Fallout, achieved instant success due to strong radio play of "Wasting My Time" and "Deny".
-In 2002 Default won the Juno Award for "Best New Group".
-On April 30, 2003 the record achieved a platinum album RIAA certification, signifying a million records sold.
+In 2002, Default won the Juno Award for "Best New Group".
+On April 30, 2003, the record achieved a platinum album RIAA certification, signifying a million records sold.
 The band also released the album Elocation (2003) which was certified gold, One Thing Remains (2005) and Comes and Goes (2009).

 2011–2012: Jumped Right In and Boys of Fall Tour

-Jumped Right In was released on May 22, 2012 via 604 Records under the production of Joey Moi.
+Jumped Right In was released on May 22, 2012, via 604 Records under the production of Joey Moi.
 The album features tracks written by Smith along with Moi, Rodney Clawson, Craig Wiseman, Dustin Lynch, Chris Tompkins, Zac Maloy, Chad Kroeger and more.
 It peaked at number 19 on the Canadian Albums Chart and has generated five charted singles on the Canadian Hot 100.
 The album was nominated for Country Album of the Year at the 2013 Juno Awards and was also nominated as Album of the Year for the 2013 Canadian Country Music Association Awards.
 The album has sold over 100,000 digital singles to date.

 In November 2012, Smith performed on his first solo tour, co-headlining with Chad Brownlee.
 The tour was billed as the Boys of Fall Tour and traveled across Canada, hitting 22 cities.
 The tour sold out on 20 of its dates, including the Commodore Theatre in Vancouver.
 Smith performed at many Canadian country festivals through 2012 and 2013.
 In March 2013, Smith went on a sold-out Canadian tour with Bob Seger.

 Stemming from the success of the Boys of Fall Tour, Smith and Brownlee teamed up to create the annual Boys of Fall Charity Golf Tournament and Concert.
-The tournament took place at the Redwoods Golf Course in Langley, British Columbia on August 27, 2013 and was sponsored by the radio station JRfm.
+The tournament took place at the Redwoods Golf Course in Langley, British Columbia on August 27, 2013, and was sponsored by the radio station JRfm.
 Proceeds from the event were donated to Basics for Babies, an organization that assists families coping with the challenges of raising a young infant by providing them with needed food, formula, and diapers.
-The tourney's fifth year took place on Tuesday, August 22, 2017.
+The tourney's fifth year took place on August 22, 2017.